3bdalah/task-e/README.md

     - Ensured the application is accessible for all users, focusing on ease of use.

 3. **Backend Server**
-    - Created a backend server using Node.js and Express to handle various tasks and challenges to create account and login .
+    - Created a backend server using Node.js and Express to handle auth and challenges to create account and login .

 4. **Guard for Favorite List**
     - Implemented a guard to restrict access to the favorite list.